-The University of Vienna is the oldest university in the German-speaking world and one of the largest in Central Europe with currently about 94,000 students enrolled in 174 degree programmes.
+The University of Vienna is the oldest university in the German-speaking world and one of the largest in Central Europe with currently about 85,000 students enrolled in 186 degree programs.

 UW’s main areas of competence:

-- special expertise in the fields of environmental research, life science, nuclear, and astrophysics
+- special expertise in the fields of radiocarbon dating, applications in Earth and environmental research, cosmochemistry, nuclear, and astrophysics

 Faculty of Physics